-Prerequisites: BIO 163, MED 122 - Enrollment in MA Program
+Prerequisites: Take MED 122 and BIO 163 or BIO 169 - Enrollment in MA Program

 This course covers the study of disease symptoms and the appropriate actions taken by medical assistants in a medical facility in relation to these symptoms.
 Emphasis is placed on interviewing skills, and appropriate triage, preparing patients for procedures, and screening test results.
 Upon completion, students should be able to recognize how certain symptoms relate to specific diseases, recognize emergency situations, and take appropriate actions.